 9 Food Rules for ADHD Families: What to Eat, What to Avoid

 Healthy food is so powerful.
 A well-rounded diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
 The wrong diet can aggravate ADHD symptoms.
 Here’s what you should (and absolutely should not) be eating to help your brain and body.

-The right diet can have a powerful, positive effect on your cognition, mood, memory, and behavior.
-The wrong diet can worsen symptoms of attention deficit disorder (ADHD or ADD).
+The right foods can have a powerful, positive effect on your cognition, mood, memory, and behavior.
+The wrong foods can worsen symptoms of attention deficit disorder (ADHD or ADD).
 That’s why it’s important to note the best foods for ADHD.